ARM-software/Tool-Solutions/docker/arm-tool-interactive/README.md

 ### NoMachine (Free)
+Connection from any local machine type (Windows, Linux, Mac, etc)
   1. Run this Docker image by running the command below.
 This will make the dockerfile behave as a binary, starting the NoMachine server with the logs displaying in the terminal.
 Note that the '--cap-add=SYS_PTRACE' addition is required by Ubuntu versions 16.04 and above:
   ```docker run -p 4000:4000 --cap-add=SYS_PTRACE --entrypoint /opt/nx_server.sh arm-tool-interactive:latest```